Elephants in Thailand

 The elephant has been a contributor to Thai society and its icon for many centuries.
 The elephant has had a considerable impact on Thai culture.
 The Thai elephant (ช้างไทย, chang Thai) is the official national animal of Thailand.
 The elephant found in Thailand is the Indian elephant (Elephas maximus indicus), a subspecies of the Asian elephant.
-In the early-1900s there were an estimated 100,000 captive elephants in Thailand.
+In the early-20th century there were an estimated 100,000 captive elephants in Thailand.
 In mid-2007 there were an estimated 3,456 captive elephants left in Thailand and roughly a thousand wild elephants.
-By 2017 the number of captive elephants had risen to an estimated 3,783.
+By 2017, the number of captive elephants had risen to an estimated 3,783.
 The elephant became an endangered species in Thailand in 1986.

 Description

 There are three species of elephant: two African species and the Asian elephant.
 Asian elephants are divided into four sub-species, Sri Lankan, Indian, Sumatran and Bornean.
 Thai elephants are classed as Indian elephants.
 However, Thai elephants have slight differences from other elephants of that sub-species.
 They are smaller, have shorter front legs, and a thicker body than their Indian counterparts.

 Elephants are herbivores, consuming ripe bananas, leaves, bamboo, tree bark, and other fruits.
 Eating occupies 18 hours of an elephant's day.
 They eat 100-200 kilograms of food per day.
 A cow (female) will eat 5.6 percent of her body weight per day.
 A bull (male) will eat 4.8 percent.
 Thus a 3,000 kilogram cow will consume 168 kg per day, a 4,000 kg bull 192 kg per day.
 As elephants can digest only 40 percent of their daily intake, the result is dung amounting to 50–60 kg daily.
-As elephants will not eat in unclean surroundings fouled by dung, their instinct is to roam to a new area.
+As elephants will not eat in unclean surroundings befouled by their own dung and their instinct is to roam to a new area.

 Habitat

-Because of their diet, the natural habitat of the Thai elephant are in tropical forests which are found in the northern and western parts of Thailand: Mae Hong Son, Chumphon, and the border near Burma (Huai Kha Khaeng Wildlife Sanctuary, Erawan Falls National Park), Petchabun range, Dangrek Range, and peninsular Thailand (Ranong, and Trang).
+Due to their diet, the natural habitat of Thai elephants are in tropical forests which are found in the northern and western parts of Thailand: Mae Hong Son, Chumphon, and the border near Burma (Huai Kha Khaeng Wildlife Sanctuary, Erawan Falls National Park), Petchabun range, Dangrek Range, and peninsular Thailand (Ranong, and Trang).
 Each elephant requires an area of at least 100 km2 to ensure sufficient food.

 Thailand formerly was 90 percent forested.
 Illegal logging and agriculture has reduced forest cover dramatically.
 Forest cover shrank to 31.6 percent in 2015.
 In 1961 forests are estimated to have covered 273,628 km2.
 By 2011, forests had dwindled to only 171,586 km2.
 This has meant death to the Thai elephant, resulting in the plummeting numbers of the animal, placing them on the endangered species list.

 On Elephant Day 2017, the Department of National Parks announced that the number of wild elephants was rising 7-10 percent.
 Areas that had seen the most marked increase in wild elephants were the western forest in Thungyai Naresuan Wildlife Sanctuary and the eastern forest in Dong Phayayen-Khao Yai forest complex.